ron-ligsay/ML-Path/src/deep_learning/README.md

 # Introduction to Deep Learning in Python
-reference: Datacamp/courses/Introduction to Deep Learning in Python
+reference: Datacamp courses: Introduction to Deep Learning in Python